yonkahlon/Zenject/README.md

     var foo = Container.Resolve<Foo>();
     ```

-    You can also pass an identifier as a parameter:
+    An exception will be thrown if no bindings were found for the given type or if multiple bindings were found.
+See TryResolve / ResolveAll for those cases.

+1.  **DiContainer.ResolveId** - Same as resolve except includes an identifier

     ```csharp
     Container.Bind<Foo>().WithId("foo1").AsSingle();
     ...
-    var foo = Container.Resolve<Foo>("foo1");
+    var foo = Container.ResolveId<Foo>("foo1");
     ```

-    An exception will be thrown if no bindings were found for the given type/identifier, or if multiple bindings were found.
-See TryResolve / ResolveAll for those cases.

 1.  **DiContainer.TryResolve** - Same as DiContainer.Resolve except instead of throwing an exception when a match is not found, a null value is returned.